lukecarbis/digging-for-fire/content/posts/pita-devlog-1.md

 ### 3. Support to Self-Host

 You might not want to pay a $12 monthly subscription to host your podcast!
-Perhaps you have a cheap S3 bucket ready to go, or would be happy to host your podcast with a Creative Common license for free through the Internet Archive.
+Perhaps you have a cheap S3 bucket ready to go, or would be happy to host your podcast with a Creative Commons license for free through the Internet Archive.
 There should be an app which enables these self-hosted options, with an auto-generated RSS feed based on your episode data.

 ---